siom79/japicmp/README.md

     java -jar japicmp-0.0.1.jar -n new-version.jar -o old-version.jar

-It can also be used as a library to integrate its functionality in some other kind of software:
+It can also be used as a library:

 	JarArchiveComparator jarArchiveComparator = new JarArchiveComparator();
     List<JApiClass> jApiClasses = jarArchiveComparator.compare(oldArchive, newArchive);